Jerome Xavier DuBois: Early life

 DuBois was born in Montreal, Quebec.
 He began writing his own music at age seven, and shortly after, began performing at Vancouver's Granville Island on weekends.
 While in elementary school, DuBois was invited to join the British Columbia Children's Honour Choir.
-In high school he participated in drama and musical clubs.
+In high school he participated in drama, musical, and LGBT clubs.

 Musical career

 3rd Canadian Chinese Songwriter's Quest

 In 1998 DuBois competed and won first place in both divisions at the 3rd Canadian Chinese Songwriter's Quest on Fairchild TV.
 He was the first caucasian to enter, and also the first mandarin song to ever win (previous years were all cantonese songs).
 At this point in time, DuBois was in the middle of his software engineering studies at the University of British Columbia and decided to complete his degree.
 DuBois's song Awake In The Dream (Chinese: 醒在夢裡), with lyrics written by long-time friend Johnny Chiang, was played over the Chinese radio stations Canada-wide and he appeared on Chinese television several times.
 He performed throughout the lower mainland at venues including the Michael J Fox theatre, the Plaza of Nations, and Stanley Park following Emil Chau 周華建.
 Jerome published his first single in the CHKG World Music Spectacular '98 (collection) / (custom release from CHKG radio, Vancouver BC).
 The song was recently used by Rick Steves on his radio show (Program 130: An American Travel Guide to China, Airdate: April 12, 2008).